broacademy/HTML-course-2/lesson-2.md

 1. Free HTML Course in English
    - [FreeCodeCamp HTML Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/step-1)
+   or
-2. HTML Course in English
+   HTML Course in English
    - [Scaler HTML Course](https://www.scaler.com/topics/html/)
    - Complete Modules 1-5.
-5. Emmet Practice
+2. Emmet Practice
    - Use the [Emmet](https://emmet.io/) to improve your efficiency in writing HTML and CSS code.
    - [Free course on Emmet.](https://www.udemy.com/course/emmet-start-coding-html-and-css-fast-and-easy/) Getting started, Emmet & HTML.
-6. Detailed Tutorial on Creating and Marking Up a Web Page
+3. Detailed Tutorial on Creating and Marking Up a Web Page
    - [MaxDesign Tutorial](https://russmaxdesign.github.io/maxdesign-slides/01-html/106-creating-document.html#/)
    - This tutorial provides step-by-step instructions on marking up a webpage.
 You can choose any text to place on your site, such as your hobby—nuclear reactors of submarines, extinct animals, or Winx fairies.
 You can work in a code editor or CodePen.
 The goal is to consolidate all the steps for marking up a document and create a simple markup.